Aybarineecm/aybarineecm.github.io/index.md

 ## Core Competencies

-**Product Discovery & Strategy**: Stakeholder Interviews · User Research · Pain Point Mapping · Requirements Definition · Roadmap Planning · OKR Definition · Feature Prioritization · Build-vs-Buy Analysis · Vision Setting
+**User Discovery & Problem Understanding**: Stakeholder Interviews · User Research · Pain Point Mapping · Requirements Definition · Process Mapping · Active Listening

+**Product Strategy & Execution**: Roadmap Planning · OKR Definition · Feature Prioritization · Build-vs-Buy Analysis · Vision Setting · Go-to-Market · Adoption Tracking

-**Cross-Functional Leadership**: Agile/Scrum · Sprint Planning · Cross-Team Coordination · UAT · Go-to-Market · Adoption Tracking · Mentorship
+**Cross-Functional Leadership**: Agile/Scrum · Sprint Planning · Cross-Team Coordination · UAT · Mentorship · Executive Alignment

-**Data & Analytics**: KPI Definition & Tracking · Power BI · DAX · Data-Driven Decision Making · Executive Reporting · A/B Testing
+**Data & Analytics**: KPI Definition & Tracking · Power BI · DAX · Data-Driven Decision Making · Executive Reporting

 **AI & Automation**: AI Product Design · Workflow Automation · Process Digitization · Power Automate · Power Apps

-**Technical Fluency** (Engineer's Advantage): Python · SQL · ETL Pipelines · Data Modeling · System Architecture · REST APIs · TensorFlow · CI/CD
+**Technical Fluency** (Engineer's Advantage): Python · SQL · ETL Pipelines · Data Modeling · System Architecture · REST APIs · TensorFlow · CI/CD · Database Design

-**Communication**: Stakeholder Management · C-Suite Presentations · Board Reporting · Technical Writing · Training Delivery

 ---

 ## Tech Advocacy & Community

 ### TechTalksWithAyba | Founder & Tech Advocate | Jamaica

-- Founded a Jamaican tech education brand making AI and data science accessible in communities where digital literacy is limited
+- **Founded TechTalksWithAyba** — making tech and AI accessible to regular Jamaicans through free educational videos and content explaining complex concepts in simple language
+- Create solutions to real problems Jamaicans face, then explain those solutions so anyone can understand and benefit
 - **Invited speaker at the Scotiabank Women's Initiative (Jamaica)** — presented on digital readiness, AI tools, and technology adoption for women-led businesses
 - **Youth IT & Computer Science Mentor** — volunteer tutor supporting young people with IT fundamentals, computer science, and academic support
-- Driven by the belief that underrepresented communities deserve access to tools shaping the future
+- Driven by the belief that everyone deserves access to the tools shaping the future

 ---

-## Why I'm Transitioning to Product Management
+## Why Product Management

-After spending time on both sides — building the product and owning the product — I've realized where I create the most impact: in the conversations with users.

-I love understanding what's actually keeping people up at night.
-I love mapping their workflows and discovering where they're losing time and money.
-I love the moment when a user articulates a problem and you realize you can actually solve it.
-And I love seeing that solution shipped and adopted, knowing it's changing how they work.

-The business aspect of it fascinates me: understanding that automation isn't just elegant engineering, it's $500K+ in annual operational savings.
-That data quality isn't just a technical concern, it's audit compliance and decision-making confidence.
-That user adoption metrics aren't vanity numbers, they're proof that you solved a real problem.
+I love the part of tech where you listen to people, understand what's actually keeping them stuck, and build a solution.

+That's it.
+That's what drives me.

+Whether it's port staff frustrated with 5-day procurement cycles, IT teams managing assets in spreadsheets, or Jamaicans trying to understand AI — I want to understand their problem deeply, then ship something that actually solves it.

+The best part?
+Seeing them use it.
+Seeing the adoption metrics that prove you solved something real.
+Seeing the business impact: time saved, money saved, compliance achieved.

+I've been doing this for 2+ years now.
+Started as a software engineer building data pipelines.
+Realized the biggest impact comes earlier — in those conversations where you truly understand the problem before you design the solution.

-What makes me different from most product managers: I can read the code.
-I can challenge the architecture.
-I can call out what's technically feasible in a room full of stakeholders.
-That changes every conversation.
+What makes me different: I can read the code, challenge the architecture, understand technical trade-offs.
+But more importantly, I'm genuinely curious about what users need.
+I listen more than I assume.

-**What I'm focused on:**
-1. **AI & data products** — platforms that help teams make better decisions, move faster, trust their data
-2. **Enterprise automation** — identifying where manual work costs organizations the most and building the right solution
-3. **Research and infrastructure tooling** — products that make engineers, analysts, researchers more productive
-4. **Accessibility and impact** — technology that reaches people who need it

-I want to do this at companies building products that matter.

 ---